Daily Driver Maintenance

 If your engine oil comes out dark and sludgy, change the oil and filter more frequently.
 Once your engine is sludged up, there is no easy way to clean it.
 You can try an engine flush, but they can do more harm than good.

 You can rotate your own tires right in your driveway.
-Pick a sunny afternoon, grab your old floor jack and a pair of jack stands, and get to it.
+Pick a sunny afternoon, grab a floor jack and a pair of jack stands, and get to it.
 It's also the perfect time to check how your brakes are doing.

 Read: Five Things I Learned Working At The Tire Shop